Covid-19 coronavirus: Make sure you have masks at home for use at level 2 - Chris Hipkins

 Households should add masks to their emergency supply kits in the case of further Covid-19 outbreak, Health Minister Chris Hipkins says.

+"We simply cannot afford to be complacent.
+Our best chance of preserving the gains that we have all made, of keeping the freedoms that we all now enjoy is to stay ever vigilant."

-They do not need to be medical-grade masks, he said.
-It comes as New Zealand recorded no new Covid cases in the past 24 hours.
+The updated guidance on masks comes as New Zealand recorded no new Covid cases in the past 24 hours with 97 days since the last evidence of community transmission.

-If New Zealand moves to alert level 2, at that point Kiwis will be encouraged to wear masks where physical distancing isn't possible, like on public transport.
+Hipkins said if New Zealand were to ever return to alert level 2, Kiwis would be encouraged to wear masks in situations where they can't physically distance - like on public transport.

-Hipkins said the change in opinion on masks was reflective of updated WHO guidance.

-Hipkins said he "utterly reject that" the Government is scaremongering, as they've been accused by National.

 "This is about general preparedness - it's about being ready, it's not cause for alarm," he said.